corda/corda-docs-portal/content/en/platform/corda/4.10/community/app-upgrade-notes.md

 # Upgrading CorDapps to newer platform versions

 These notes provide information on upgrading your CorDapps from previous versions.
-Corda provides backwards compatibility for public, non-experimental APIs that have been committed to.
+Corda 4 provides stability for public, non-experimental APIs that have been committed to.
 A list can be found in the [API stability guarantees](api-stability-guarantees.md) page.

 This means that you can upgrade your node across versions *without recompiling or adjusting your CorDapps*.
 You just have to upgrade